cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image053.jpg)

 ---
-You can change this objects' annotation is displayed on this frame.
+You can change how this objects' annotation is displayed on this frame.
 It could be Hide, Shows Only Box, Shows Box and Title. ``H`` is for this object, ``T+H`` for all objects on this frame.

 ![](static/documentation/images/image055.jpg)

 ---
-The type of a bounding box can be changed by selecting __Label__ property.
+The type of a shape can be changed by selecting __Label__ property.
 For instance, it can look like on the figure below:

 ![](static/documentation/images/image050.jpg)

-To change a type of a bounding box using keyboard you need to press ``Shift+<number>``.
+To change a type of a highlighted shape using keyboard you need to press ``Shift+<number>``.

 ### Bottom side panel

-- ``Create Shape`` — ``N`` — start/stop draw new bounding box mode
+- ``Create Shape`` — ``N`` — start/stop draw new shape mode
 - ``Merge Shapes`` — ``M`` — start/stop merge boxes mode
 - ``Group Shapes`` — ``G`` — start/stop grouping boxes mode
 - ``Label Type`` — choosing on of the created with a task ``Labels`` (Face, Person, Vehicle)
 - ``Working Mode`` — Annotation or Interpolation modes.
-You can't interpolate Polygons/Polylines/Points, but you can propagate them using ``Ctrl+B``.
+You can't interpolate Polygons/Polylines/Points, but you can propagate them using ``Ctrl+B`` or merge to a track
 - ``Shape type`` — Box, Polygon, Polyline, Points
 - ``Poly Shape Size`` — (optional) hard number of dots for creating Polygon/Polyline shapes